rmccorm4/Tiny-Imagenet-200/README.md

 To create sets of classes, just run `python produce_files.py` and enter your desired number of sets, and number of classes per set.

+Currently, I have number of classes set to 10 as default and image size set to 32x32x3 as default in order to train networks on the CIFAR-LeNet architecture, as seen in `train_tiny_lenet.py`

+To train this network, make whatever sets of classes you need using `produce_files.py` or use the hand-picked sets I have provided.

+Specify the path to the sets you chose inside of the training script and run it with `python train_tiny_lenet.py`.

 TODO:
 * Check if int values of images are correct as opposed to floats like in Matlab.
 * Check if resized images look correct with imshow